 This race was set for November 2nd, and as driver, the Company sent me out to Chicago with the motor wagon on that date.
 Only the Mueller Benz and the Duryea cars were present and ready to start, so the race was postponed until the 28th.
 Thanksgiving Day, when it arrived, found me again in Chicago with my motor wagon."Heavy snow had fallen during the night (and 30° at the start of the race), and we experienced hard going as we drove out to Jackson Park from our quarters on Sixteenth Street.

-Of nearly a hundred entries, only six contestants lined up for the start.
+Only six contestants lined up to the start line of nearly a hundred entries.
 Of these six, two were electric vehicles entered by Morris and Salom of Philadelphia and Sturgis of Chicago.
-Each came from the four gasoline-engined vehicles, H. Mueller & Go. of Decatur, Illinois, R.H.
+Each came from the four gasoline-engined cars, H. Mueller & Go. of Decatur, Illinois, R.H.
 Macy & Co. of New York, and The De la Vergne Refrigerating Machine Co. of New York, to the start with an imported German Benz.
 The Duryea Motor Wagon Company's entry was the only American-made gasoline vehicle to start.

 With me as umpire was Mr. Arthur W. White.
 The machine made good going of the soft unpacked snow in Jackson Park, but when we came to the busier part of the city, the street surface consisted of ruts and ice hummocks (a hump or ridge in an ice field), in which the car slewed badly from side to side.